Harris rips Barrett confirmation process as 'illegitimate,' claims nominee will 'undo' Ginsburg's legacy

 “The last thing we need is to add a constitutional crisis that plunges us deeper into the abyss – deeper into the darkness,” Biden said last month, calling Trump’s and Senate Majority Leader Mitch McConnell’s efforts an “exercise in raw political power.”

-Democrats have objected to a Barrett confirmation so close to the election, citing Senate Majority Leader Mitch McConnell’s refusal to consider President Barack Obama’s nomination of Merrick Garland in 2016.
+Democrats have objected to a Barrett confirmation so close to the election, citing McConnell’s refusal to consider President Barack Obama’s nomination of Merrick Garland in 2016.

 McConnell, though, has said that it is a different situation as the White House and the Senate are not held by opposing parties.